 All black tea is made from oxidized tea leaves or, in other words, tea leaves that were allowed to wilt and brown after they were picked.
-This oxidation causes the formation of theaflavins and thearubigins in black tea, which are compounds that are responsible for black tea’s color and taste, and also its possible health benefits.
+This oxidation causes the formation of theaflavins and thearubigins, which are compounds that are responsible for it’s color and taste, and also its possible health benefits.

 One cup of brewed black tea contains about: (20)

 - 0.7 carbohydrates